galaxyproject/training-material/topics/assembly/tutorials/ecoli_comparison/tutorial.md

 Here we will demonstrate genome analyses strategies for understanding structural differences between a newly assembled genome and a set of published, annotated genomes.

-> ### Agenda
+> ### Outline of this tutorial
 >
 > In this tutorial we begin with a new genome assembly just produced in the [Unicycler tutorial]({{site.baseurl}}/topics/assembly/tutorials/unicycler-assembly/tutorial.html).
-This is an assembly of *E. coli* C, which we will be comparing to assemblies of all other complete genes of *E. coli*.
+This is an assembly of *E. coli* C, which we will be comparing to assemblies of all other complete genes of this species.
+>
+>--------------
 >
 > 1. TOC
 > {:toc}